Project Shaka: Specialty license plate

 In May 2024, counties in Hawaiʻi began offering a license plate featuring the shaka gesture under the statewide nonprofit plate framework; local outlets reported statewide availability on and after May 23, 2024.
 On Oʻahu, the City and County of Honolulu lists "Project Shaka" among organizational plate options, with an initial fee of $30.50 and a $25 annual renewal, of which $20 is directed to ID8, the sponsoring organization.
 Project Shaka's plate page describes over-the-counter exchanges at county DMVs and availability on all major islands.

 Education and curriculum

-Workshops that bring Aloha to teams, organizations, and communities — fostering creativity, leadership, and lasting connections through the spirit of Shaka.

 Project Shaka describes a free social–emotional learning curriculum developed with the Jesse Lewis Choose Love Movement that incorporates film clips from the documentary.
 Regional outlets reported that educator trainings and classroom rollout began in late 2024, including partnerships with the Hawaiʻi Department of Education.

 Documentary outreach

 The movement organizes screenings and outreach tied to the documentary Shaka: A Story of Aloha, which features interviews with historians, cultural practitioners, athletes and community members and was exhibited at festivals in 2024.